hsureka/Engage_Microsoft_Teams/README.md

 7) Mute/Unmute your microphone
 8) Turn your video on/off
 9) Share Screen with audio
-10) Full Screen user's video when they share screen 11)Record the entire meeting
+10) Full Screen user's video when they share screen.
+11)Record the entire meeting .
 12) View all participants by their username
 13) Shareable Writing Pad
 14) Chat with  users with text popup feature to view messages even if chat box is off